hossamhilal/Erontend_Interview/angular/README.md

 is a directive from the router library and it acts as a placeholder that marks the spot in the template where the router should display

-- ActivatedRoute contains the information about a route associated with a component loaded in an outlet
+- **ActivatedRoute** contains the information about a route associated with a component loaded in an outlet

 ## 29 - What are router links?

 is a directive on the anchor tags give the router control over those elements.

-- **RouterLinkActive** is a directive that toggles css classes for active RouterLink bindings based on the current RouterState
+- **RouterLinkActive :** is a directive that toggles css classes for active RouterLink bindings based on the current RouterState
-- **RouterState** is a tree of activated routes
+- **RouterState :** is a tree of activated routes
-- **configures** the router with routes via the RouterModule.forRoot(routesArrayName)
+- **configures :** the router with routes via the RouterModule.forRoot(routesArrayName)

 ## 30 - What are router events?